bioinfo-core-BGU/neatseq-flow/docs/source/Tutorial.rst

 -----------------------------------------------------

 Typically, the installation of both NeatSeq-Flow and its GUI is done on a Linux operating system.
-It is then possible to use the GUI from a Windows computer through a Windows X server such as MobaXterm.
+It is then possible to use the GUI from any computer through a web-browser.

 **In this part of the Tutorial we will:**